mewkiz/cmd/README.md

 cmd
 ===

-This project provides applications for commonly used tasks.
+This project provides applications for commonly performed tasks.